seanbreckenridge/lolexport/README.md

 ### Parsing

+This command is deprecated, it was used for the v4 API -- v5 now includes the relevant static data

 The export above saves all the data, but I'm not interested in tons of the specifics, so `lolexport.parse` is what I'd use, you're free to parse the data however.

 ```